MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 - Data stored in online services may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

-## Connect to a Common Data Model folder
+## Connect to Azure data lake storage

 <!--- Explain blob roles --->